 I’ve occasionally wondered if you really have an obligation to live up to your full potential.
 What if you could be a neurosurgeon and save countless lives, but you just want a quiet life?
 With more life experience under my belt, I’m leaning towards living your life as you see fit.
 While I think people should be contributing members of society in their own way, they aren’t required to “serve the world”.

 Nonetheless, I think both text is powerful and inspirational.
-Even as an atheist, I can believe in the (very metaphorical) light that we all have inside of us.
-The movie continually supports the text through the actions taken by the characters.
+I can believe in the (very metaphorical) light that we all have inside of us.